Stakeholder Management: Building Alignment, Trust, and Transparency

 7. Who are the key decision-makers?

-To measure the possible influence of your stakeholders, identify their level on a scale of high, medium to low:
+Begin categorizing your identified stakeholders within the Power/Interest grid and develop a strategy for effectively managing them.
+To measure the possible influence of your stakeholders, identify their level of impact on a scale of high, medium and low:

-High: Stakeholder with strong ability to impact your project.
+High: Stakeholder with strong ability to impact your project i.e. high interest and high power.

 Medium: Stakeholder with a significant interest in, but a lower level of power to affect the project.